wallrat/setstatsd/README.md

 ```

 ### Sending data to setstatsd
-The daemon listens for HTTP POSTs to /[set-name] and expects values separated by \n.
+The daemon listens for HTTP POSTs to /[set-name] and expects values separated by '\n'.

 ```
 curl -i --data $'Value1\nValue2\nValue3' localhost:9010/my-set-of-uniques
 ```

-To peek at collected metrics since last sent report:
+To peek at metrics collected since last snapshot sent report:
 ```
 $ curl localhost:9010/dump
 Sets (and their size) seen since last report to InfluxDB